lballore/streamlit-nginx/README.md

 < ... rest of your Dockerfile code>
 ```

 **NOTE:** at the moment I haven't introduced the possibility to change the app directory in an easy way.
-The Docker image has a default user (`streamlitapp`) with its own home directory (`/home/streamlitapp`), which is also set as `WORKDIR`.
+The Docker image has a default user (`streamlitapp`) with its own home directory (`/home/streamlitapp`).
 At the moment it is not possible to change the nginx listening port, which is set to `8080`.